walmartlabs/lacinia/docs/tutorial/database-1.rst

 org.clojure/java.jdbc
 ---------------------

-This library is the standard approach to accessing a database from Clojure code.
+This ``java.jdbc`` library is the standard approach to accessing a typical SQL database from Clojure code.
 ``java.jdbc`` can access, in a uniform manner, any database for which there is a Java JDBC driver.

 The ``clojure.java.jdbc`` namespace contains a number of functions for acessing a database, including